360 (film): Reception

-On review aggregator Rotten Tomatoes, the film holds an approval rating of 20% based on 75 reviews, with an average rating of 4.43/10.
+On review aggregator Rotten Tomatoes, the film holds an approval rating of 19% based on 77 reviews, with an average rating of 4.43/10.
 The website's critics consensus reads: "Spreading itself thin across a sprawling narrative without a unifying focus, 360 just keeps running in circles."
 On Metacritic, the film has a weighted average score of 43 out of 100, based on 24 critics, indicating "mixed or average reviews".

-Philip French in The Observer (London) concluded "360 has a gleaming surface and a knowing air, but essentially it reflects the lives of people who spend too much time in planes".
-Manohla Dargis in The New York Times says "There are moments in "360" that show what the movie might have been ...
-But the overshooting and overediting here suggest Mr. Meirelles, or maybe the producers, were trying to work around this story, instead of with it."
+Philip French in The Observer (London) concluded: "360 has a gleaming surface and a knowing air, but essentially it reflects the lives of people who spend too much time in planes".
+Manohla Dargis in The New York Times said: "There are moments in 360 that show what the movie might have been ...
+But the overshooting and overediting here suggest Mr. Meirelles, or maybe the producers, were trying to work around this story, instead of with it".